Shlomo-kodkod/OpenShift-sql-docker/README.md

-# Simple fast api server
+# Data server project
 - A service that returns to GET request all the information that exists in the table.

-# Project Features
+## Project Features
 - MySQL database using OpenShift.
 - Access layer to DB.
-- FastAPI server - Accesses MySQL and returns the table data to a dedicated endpoint.
+- FastAPI server - Accesses MySQL and returns the sql data to a dedicated endpoint.

-# project structure
+## Project structure

 - data-loader/
 - ├── services/